We are the Native Plant Society of St.

 Driving Directions: Check your newsletter for directions.

 New Members are always welcome.
+The April meeting is usually

-then post a picture on FNPS Facebook and we'll do our best to help.
+post a picture on FNPS Facebook and we'll do our best to help.

-Our Study Focus is
+Our Study Focus continues

 For questions or directions email us at firstname.lastname@example.org